BFU550X Based TIA Performance Characterisation

 A trans-impedance amplifier (TIA) is a current to voltage amplifier, in electronics terms this is usually shown as an inverting operational amplifier, with the source-resistance set to 0 Ω. This in principle increases the voltage gain to infinity (for the case of a 0 Ω source impedance voltage source), but when a current-source is connected it makes sense again.

 A TIA then has a gain unit of Ω, and since it's a current input amplifier, the noise performance is normally expressed as an input referred current noise density with unit Amperes per square-root of bandwidth.
 This mode of measurement is useful since it eliminates the bandwidth dependency by normalising it to 1 Hz.
-The actual RMS noise follows the measurement bandwidth, and this represents that fact.
+RMS noise (for white/thermal noise) follows the measurement bandwidth — increasing with the square root of the bandwidth — and this represents that fact.

 PIN diodes require a 5 V reverse bias to achieve optimal performance, and they therefore have a fairly limited output voltage range if simply connected to a resistor; the DC component of the output current will quickly reach a significant voltage if a high value resistor is added.
 TIA's are used to effectively short circuit the diode.